SukkoPera/Raemixx500/README.md

 - Commodore, for making the coolest machine ever.
 - [Amiga PCB Explorer](http://amigapcb.org), a fundamental tool to follow the original track placement.
 - [amigawiki](https://www.amigawiki.org/doku.php?id=en:service:schematics), mainly for the schematics but also for the whole lot of information they provide.
-- majinga for helping with the measuring
+- majinga for helping with the measuring.